pboechat/ice40up5k_riscv/README.md

 ## Firmwares

-### Demo

-This is a firmware to demonstrates the capabilities of the SoC.
+- [demo](demo/) - A simple firmware to demonstrate the capabilities of the RISC-V SoC.

-#### Booting up

-Connect a 115.2kbps terminal (eg, PuTTY) to the TX/RX pins of the board and apply power.

-You should see a message:

-	up5k_riscv - starting up
-	spi id: 0x00EF4016
-	LCD initialized
-	I2C0 Initialized
-	xxxx...

-If you have an LCD connected to the SPI1 port pins on the FPGA then it should display several different screens to demonstrate the graphics.
-You can store a raw rgb565-encoded image in 240x320 dimensions at flash location 0x200000 which will be BLITed to the screen.
-A helper script to properly format the image is located in the "tools" directory.

-A new addition is testing of the SB_I2C hard core.
-If you have an I2C device on the bus at the expected address then you will see "." characters, otherwise "x" will be printed.
+- [mlp](mlp/) - A minimalistic multi-layer perceptron implementation running on the SoC.

 ## Thanks

-Thanks to:

-* Eric Brombaugh <ebrombaugh1@cox.net> for the original project!
+- Eric Brombaugh for the original [UP5K RISC-V project](https://github.com/emeb/up5k_riscv).
-* Claire Wolf <clifford@clifford.at> for picorv32, icestorm, etc.
+- Claire Wolf for [picorv32](https://github.com/YosysHQ/picorv32), [icestorm](https://github.com/cliffordwolf/icestorm), and other contributions.